On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

-Choosing $C > \dfrac{\Delta^2+1}{2M} + c$ proves the desired result for $\varepsilon = \dfrac{\varepsilon'^2}{M^2}$. \end{proof}
+Choosing $c <C - \dfrac{\Delta^2+1}{2M}$ proves the desired result for $\varepsilon = \dfrac{\varepsilon'^2}{M^2}$. \end{proof}

-For a graph $G$, define the $2-$core of $G$ as the largest subgraph of $G$ with respect to inclusion, in which every vertex is of degree at least two.
-We include the proof of the following observation for the sake of completeness. \begin{observation} The $2-$core of a graph $G$ is well-defined and may be obtained by consecutive deletions of the vertices of degree zero and one. \end{observation} \begin{proof} In the end of the process, one obtains a possibly empty subgraph $H$ of $G$ of minimal degree two.
-On the other hand, suppose for the sake of contradiction that there is another graph $H'\not \subseteq H$, which has minimal degree at least two.
-Then, $H\cup H'$ is also a subgraph of $G$ of minimal degree at least two.
+For a graph $G$, define the $2-$core of $G$ as the largest subgraph of $G$ with respect to inclusion, in which every vertex is of degree at least 2.
+We include the proof of the following observation for the sake of completeness. \begin{observation} The $2-$core of a graph $G$ is well-defined and may be obtained by consecutive deletions of the vertices of degree 0 and 1. \end{observation} \begin{proof} In the end of the process, one obtains a possibly empty subgraph $H$ of $G$ of minimal degree 2.
+On the other hand, suppose for the sake of contradiction that there is another graph $H'\not \subseteq H$, which has minimal degree at least 2.
+Then, $H\cup H'$ is also a subgraph of $G$ of minimal degree at least 2.
 Let $v$ be the first vertex of $H'\setminus H$ that has been deleted throughout the construction of $H$.
-At the moment of its deletion, since $v\in H'$, $v$ had degree at least two, which is a contradiction.
-Thus, every subgraph of $G$ of minimal degree at least two is contained in $H$, which proves the observation. \end{proof}
+At the moment of its deletion, since $v\in H'$, $v$ had degree at least 2, which is a contradiction.
+Thus, every subgraph of $G$ of minimal degree at least 2 is contained in $H$, which proves the observation. \end{proof}

 The idea of the proof of Lemma~\ref{new main lemma} is roughly as follows.
 First, we prove that the $2-$core of the giant component $C_{max}$ contains a linear number of vertices by a density argument.
-Then, since no vertices of degree one will be present in this $2-$core, we conclude that by Lemma~\ref{connectivity} the graph constructed on this degree sequence is contiguous to the configuration model.
 Then, after a slight modification of the $2-$core in order to get rid of long paths of degree 2 vertices, we apply an argument similar to the one in the proof in the $3-$regular case to obtain that the modularity of the $2-$core of the giant component itself is "non-trivial".
 Finally, we come back to the giant component itself to conclude the proof of Lemma~\ref{new main lemma}.

-We first prove that the giant component has density $1+\varepsilon$ for some $\varepsilon > 0$ depending only on $(p_i)_{1\le i\le \Delta}$ asymptotically almost surely.
-For this, initiate an exploration process of $G(n)$, similar to the one for random $3-$regular graphs, and record the number $Z_t$ of open half-edges sticking out of the explored component at any time step.
+We first prove that the giant component has density $1+\varepsilon$ for some $\varepsilon > 0$ depending only on $(p_i)_{1\le i\le \Delta}$ a.a.s.
+For this, initiate an exploration process of $G(n)$, similar to the one for random $3-$regular graphs, and for all $t\ge 0$ record the number $Z_t$ of open half-edges sticking out of the explored component at time step $t$.